kristianka/rekry2022-sample/README.md

 You can find example implementations in different languages in language folders.

+**To access the site you have to be connected to the Tailscale VPN mesh of Monad oy**

 ## Getting the token
 - Navigate to http://nonut
 - Enter any email and press `Get token`